antarctica/ansible-bootstrap-digitalocean/README.md

 ## Overview

-* Configures passwordless sudo for ease of use from the terminal and when using automated tools (such as ansible).
 * Unless disabled, creates a new OS user, 'controller' for performing privileged actions (such as `apt-get install`) using sudo.
 Designed for use from the terminal and when using automated tools (such as ansible).
 The `authorized_keys` file for the user is set to contain any file in the `bootstrap_digitalocean_controller_user_authorized_keys_directory` directory.

 ## Availability